-3 Applicable to the N1912A dual channel power meter only.
+3 Applicable to the N1914A dual channel power meter only.

-Item Description/Default Range of Values

-character_data A numeric value for the measurement speed: NORMal 1 DOUBle 1
+Item Description/Default Range of Values character_data A numeric value for the measurement speed: NORMal: 20 readings/second DOUBle: 40 readings/second FAST 2 : 200 readings/second The default is NORMal.
+NORMal 1 DOUBle 1 FAST

-NORMal: 20 readings/second FAST

-• DOUBle: 40 readings/second

-• FAST: up to 1000 readings/second

-The default is NORMal.

-$^{^{1}}$ When a channel is set to NORMal or DOUBle, TRIG:COUNt is set automatically to 1.
+1 When a channel is set to NORMal or DOUBle, TRIG: COUNt is set automatically to 1.